ms-sherbert/unmarked-Hochstetters-frog/README.md

 **Note**: This repository is still in development as at 25/08/2022.

-##Repository contents:
+## Repository contents:

-`Single-year-N-mixture.txt`: OpenBUGS script for Bayesian forumualtion of Royle (2004) single-year N-mixture model `Single-year-CMR.txt`: OpenBUGS script for Bayesian forumualtion of single-year capture-mark-recapture model
+`Single-year-N-mixture.txt`: OpenBUGS script for Bayesian formulation of Royle (2004) single-year N-mixture model from Johnson (2022)
+`Single-year-CMR.txt`: OpenBUGS script for Bayesian formulation of single-year capture-mark-recapture model from Johnson (2022)

 ## References: